werdeil/discourse-custom-latest-column/README.md

-# Customize the visible columns
+# Customize the columns in /latest

-Customize the visible columns to the **/latest** homepage of your Discourse site
+This discourse component allows you to select which columns are visible on the **/latest** homepage of your Discourse site

+Handled columns:
+- Views
+- Likes
+- Replies
+- Activity

+You can simply enable/disable the columns from the component's settings.